uvaai/ml1/_schedules/1 Fall 2020/index.md

 ## Deadlines

-All assignments in a module should be handed in each week by *Sunday 23:59*.
+All assignments in a module should be handed in the following week by *Monday 23:59*.

 If you think you will not make a deadline, send us an email *before* the deadline has expired, so we can try to find a suitable solution.